 Glycerin: This emollient helps maximize skin's moisture level.
 Glycerin absorbs moisture in the air and draws it to the skin, promoting healthy hydration.

 After cleansing, apply to face, neck and back of hands.
 Leave on for 20 minutes and rinse thoroughly with lukewarm water, or leave on overnight.
 Avoid eyebrows and hairline as product may have a lightening effect.

 Water, Propylene Glycol, Glycerin, Yeast Extract, Hydrogen Peroxide, Carbomer, Sodium Hydroxide, Sodium EDTA, Caprylyl Glycol,

 Phenoxyethanol, Hexylene Glycol.

 Oxygen free radicals are a completely different molecule.
 Chemically speaking, it is three oxygen atoms that come together to form an unstable molecule represented by the chemical formula O3, which is a different formula than oxygen (O2).
 O3 can cause many destructive changes in cells, including cell aging and skin cancer.
-By increasing the O2 level of the skin using the O2 Lift Mask, we contribute to healthy skin, rather than tissue oxidation (this is the term used to talk about the 'O3, not O2).
+By increasing the level of O2 in the skin using the O2 lifting mask, we contribute to healthy skin, rather than tissue oxidation (this is the term used to talk about the 'O3, not O2).